I decided that this was one issue that I really had to discuss. This subject

 changes to your diet, PLEASE CONSULT A PHYSICIAN!!!!

-in your diet can prove to be more harmful than helpful.
+A drastic change in your diet can prove to be more harmful than helpful.
 I am not a

 physician, dietician, nutritionist or food scientist, but I know about food and I care about people.